Adam Sandler spotted in downtown Toronto taking selfies with fans | Curated

 — Sylvia MacSpadyen 🇨🇦 (@FOCUSEDinc) June 21, 2022

-Sandler and his wife, Jackie Sandler, were first spotted in the Yorkville neighbourhood about a week ago now.
+Sandler and his wife, Jackie, were first spotted in the Yorkville neighbourhood about a week ago.
 Although it appears Sandler was clearly not ready for the photo to be snapped, his wife was all smiles as they took a picture with a fan on the street.

 View this post on Instagram